 Evaluation Metrics: Define the metrics used to evaluate the performance of your model.
 Explain how these metrics align with your research objectives.

-4. Results
+5. Chapter 4 Results and Discussion

 Experimental Setup: Briefly describe the hardware and software environment used for training and evaluation.